 Salesforce Stock Performance

-Salesforce has a performance score of 1 on a scale of 0 to 100.
-The entity has a beta of 1.41, which indicates a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Salesforce will likely underperform.
-Salesforce right now has a risk of 1.49%.
+Salesforce has a performance score of 5 on a scale of 0 to 100.
+The entity has a beta of 1.12, which indicates a somewhat significant risk relative to the market.
+Salesforce returns are very sensitive to returns on the market.
+As the market goes up or down, Salesforce is expected to follow.
+Salesforce right now has a risk of 2.05%.
 Please validate Salesforce downside variance, and the relationship between the sortino ratio and accumulation distribution , to decide if Salesforce will be following its existing price patterns.

 Risk-Adjusted Performance